samuelMG1/PROJECT-F4-Savor-Space-restaurant-Recommendation-system-/README.md

 * Advanced Machine Learning: Investigate advanced machine learning algorithms to further improve recommendation accuracy.

-This project was developed by Andrew Manwa, Elsie Serem, Martin Omondi, Nancy Maina, and Samuel Gathogo.
+This project was developed by Samuel Gathogo, Andrew Manwa, Elsie Serem, Martin Omondi, Nancy Maina.
 Contributions are welcome—please fork the repository and submit a pull request with proposed improvements and join the team.S

 # License
 This project is licensed under the MIT License.